VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 handle specific events as shown in the following code sample from the **RegistrationProcess** class.

-> **Note:* We use the term handler to refer to the classes that handle
+> **Note:** We use the term handler to refer to the classes that handle
-> commands and forward them to aggregate instances, and the term router
+> commands and events and forward them to aggregate instances, and the
-> to refer to the classes that handle events and commands and forward
+> term router to refer to the classes that handle events and commands
-> them to workflow instances.
+> and forward them to workflow instances.

 ```Cs
 public void Handle(ReservationAccepted @event)